markschaake/sprest/README.md

 ## Libraries ##

 ### sprest-core ###
 Required by other sprest libraries.
+Provides:

-Defines model and DAO conventions as well as provides REST routing generators.
+* Model and DAO conventions
+* REST routing generators
+* Security

 ### sprest-slick ###
 Provides [Slick](http://slick.typesafe.com/) DAO implementation.

 ### sprest-reactivemongo ###
 Provides [ReactiveMongo](http://reactivemongo.org/) DAO implementation.

-### sprest-security ###
-Provides generic permisssion and role-based authorization traits as well as directives for use with spray-routing.

 ## SBT ##
 Sprest is published to a GitHub-based repository.
 To use it, add the following resolver: